devjsonstringify/ordering-app/README.md

 ## Contact

-Are you interested in collaborating with me? please fire your [email](dev.json.stringify@gmail.com)
+Are you interested in collaborating with me? please fire your email at dev.json.stringify@gmail.com